Dr. William Sears, MD

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

+This information is not meant to be personal medical advice.
 Consult your healthcare provider before starting a new diet, exercise, or health program.
+Results may vary.

 Dr. Sears is a Nutrex-Hawaii ambassador.